Fontaine Castle

 Fontaine Castle, locally known as Château de Fontaine, lies in a forest south of the village of Anthée, in the province of Namur in the Wallonia region in Belgium.

-Fontaine Castle was first built during the 13th century, near the intersection of the main road from Namur to Luxembourg and the road from Dinant to Liège.
-It was the seat of the seignory of Fontaine, which held the villages of Anthée, Morville and Miavoye, a territory dependent on the County of Namur and Agimont and attached to the Prince-Bishopric of Liège.
-In 1289 it was owned by a Lady Yde de Fontaine.
+Fontaine Castle was first built in the 13th century, near the intersection of the main road from Namur to Luxembourg and the road from Dinant to Liège.
+It served as the seat of the seigniory of Fontaine, which included the villages of Anthée, Morville, and Miavoye, a territory belonging to the County of Namur and Agimont and attached to the Prince-Bishopric of Liège.
+In 1289, it was owned by Lady Yde de Fontaine.

-In the 16th and 17th century the present castle was built, incorporating the remnant of its medieval predecessor.
-The square tower on the northeast corner is from the Middle Ages.
-The buildings around the outer courtyard were built in the 17th century and used for farming.
+In the 16th and 17th centuries, the current castle was constructed, incorporating the remains of its medieval predecessor.
+The square tower on the northeast corner dates back to the Middle Ages.
+The buildings surrounding the outer courtyard were built in the 17th century and used for farming.

-In 1840 it was sold by the family of Jacquier de Rosée to the Count of Ribiano.
-His daughter Jeanne married Baron Gustave de Senzeille.
-But having had no children, she later left it to Count Fernand de Beaufort.
-Fernand sold the castle in 1907 to Viscount Eugène de Jonghe.
-Between 1907 and 1909 he had Fontaine Castle restored in a neo-traditional style, which raised the towers and added more windows.
+In 1840, it was sold by the Jacquier de Rosée family to the Count of Ribiano.
+His daughter Jeanne married Baron Gustave de Senzeille, but since they had no children, she later left the castle to Count Fernand de Beaufort.
+Fernand sold it in 1907 to Viscount Eugène de Jonghe.
+Between 1907 and 1909, he restored Fontaine Castle in a neo-traditional style, raising the towers and adding more windows.

-At present the castle domain is private property and some years ago all the buildings were converted into several luxury apartments.
-Must be fantastic to live there...
+Today, the castle grounds are private property, and several years ago, all the buildings were turned into luxury apartments.
+It must be fantastic to live there...

 Gallery